 THC being the main and psychoactive cannabinoid component of the cannabis plant and CBD being the main cannabinoid in hemp – are the most studied and discussed cannabinoids for the reduction of discomfort.

-CBD in human studies has found to have several effects including activating the endocannabinoid system (ECS) by binding to peripheral CB2 receptors and CBD is believed to affects as many as 60 other receptors.
+CBD in human studies has found to have several effects including activating the endocannabinoid system (ECS) by binding to peripheral CB2 receptors and CBD is believed to affect as many as 60 other receptors.
 The effects are a decrease in pain perception and inflammation (& swelling).
-Other analgesic mechanisms include inhibition neurotransmitter and neuropeptide release from nerve endings and modulation of neuron excitability.
+Other analgesic mechanisms include inhibition of neurotransmitter and neuropeptide release from nerve endings and modulation of neuron excitability.

 What does the science say?

 Reading the studies and scientific research on the topic is as enlightening as reading the studies and scientific research on the condition.
 In a nutshell, doctors don’t really understand pain, and how the whole body responds and contributes to it.
 It’s like stress.
 And each person’s reaction to it varies.
 So the studies are as mixed as the viewpoints on the topic, and on the scientific biases.